 - In most other countries, people tend to be well-informed about local, national, and world politics; engaging in political discussions is a way of life, as is criticizing their own and other governments. - In many countries, people tend to be very direct in expressing their political views; it is not considered impolite to openly disagree with others.
-On the contrary, it is considered as being very sincere.

-- Don't enter into heated discussions when you or those you are conversing with have been drinking heavily. - Don't take criticism of the U.S. government, president, or foreign policy personally-you are not responsible for U.S. foreign policy, whether you support it or not. - Don't make assumptions.
-If someone treats you disrespectfully, whether in a discussion or on the street, don't automatically assume it's because you are an American-maybe the person is having a bad day or maybe he's just rude to everyone.
+On the contrary, it is considered as being very sincere. - Don't enter into heated discussions when you or those you are conversing with have been drinking heavily. - Don't take criticism of the U.S. government, president, or foreign policy personally-you are not responsible for U.S. foreign policy, whether you support it or not. - ➤ Don't make assumptions.
+If someone treats you disrespectfully, whether in a discussion or on the street, don't automatically assume it's because you are an American-maybe the person is having a bad day or maybe he's just rude to everyone. - ➤ Be open-minded and remember that people with different life experiences and world views see things differently.
+An important part of the study abroad experience is seeing and evaluating different perspectives.